contemplative counsel

 Note that payment in e-transfer, is due before the session.

-I practice inclusion, so If after the initial session money is the only obstacle to continue counselling, the fees may be re-negotiated.
-Please read our attending and cancellation policy bellow.
+I practice inclusion.
+If, after the initial session, money is the only obstacle to continuing counselling, please inquire in person, and the fees can be re-negotiated.
+Bellow, read my attending and cancellation policy.

 Madness need not be all breakdown.
 It may also be break-through.
 It is potential liberation and renewal as well as enslavement and existential death.